 Uneconomic.
-It requires a lot of space to express a complex idea in a natural language.
+It requires a lot of space to express a complex idea in a natural lan- I have made this guage.
 Many superfluous words are needed for grammatical correctness, even though they do not contribute to the desired meaning.
 Since natural languages evolved for everyday communication, they are not well suited to describing the precise steps and decisions needed in a computer program.